aws-samples/aws-codepipeline-custom-action/examples/windows-container-pipeline/README.md

  ### Test the pipeline
- To test the pipeline, zip contents of the *src* folder into **src.zip** and  upload the file into SourceBucket, created by CloudFormation stack.
-This action triggers CodePipeline and starts build of the Docker image that should eventually be pushed into Amazon Elastic Container Registry (Amazon ECR).
+ To test the pipeline, zip contents of the *src* folder into **src.zip** and  upload the file into *SourceBucket*, created by CloudFormation stack.
+This action triggers CodePipeline and starts build of the Docker image that should eventually be pushed into Amazon ECR.